mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-08-05-davecowart-portrait.md

   feature: paperfaces-davecowart-twitter-lg.jpg
   thumb: paperfaces-davecowart-twitter-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53]
+tags: [portrait, illustration, Paper by 53, beard]
 ---

 PaperFaces portrait of [@davecowart](http://twitter.com/davecowart).
 Was feeling under the weather when I painted this, but the show must go on!